nlfiedler/akashita/README.md

 # Akashita

 [Akashita](http://en.wikipedia.org/wiki/Akashita) is a project to facilitate automatically creating ZFS snapshots and uploading them to Amazon Glacier.
-The intent is to perform the upload during "off" hours to avoid competing with video streaming services.
+The intent is for the upload to occur during "off" hours to avoid competing with high-demand Internet services.

 ## TODO

 * Collect requirements using the wiki
-* Learn Erlang and OTP well enough to get started
+* Convert the Python-based prototype to Erlang/OTP

 ## Implementation Notes

-* Use [gleber/erlcloud](https://github.com/gleber/erlcloud) library to access Amazon Glacier
+* Use [gleber/erlcloud](https://github.com/gleber/erlcloud) to access Amazon Web Services
-    * Probably need to write Glacier support
+    * Currently missing Glacier API
-    * Missing SNS support, would need that as well
-* Create new vault, upload everything
-* Delete vaults older than three months
+    * Currently missing SNS API
 * Use 'heart' program to keep Erlang node running